CaeCur/issue-tracker-next/README.md

 # Issue Tracker (Next.js)

-## Issue tracking web app that can be used to report and track tasks and bugs in your projects.4
+## Issue tracking web app that can be used to report and track tasks and bugs in your projects.

 # Description